Message Replay

 Typically keeps only the last message published on each topic.

-While PubSub+ Cache can be configured to keep more than one message per topic, that is a less common use-case.
+While PubSub+ Cache can be configured to keep more than one message per topic, it is a less common use case.

 Message QoS